On a Merton Problem with Irreversible Healthcare Investment

 \section{Optimal solution in terms of the primal variables}

-In the previous section, we studied the properties of the dual value function $J(t,z,h)$ and used $(t,z,h)$, where $t$ denotes time, $z$ denotes dual variable and $h$ denotes health capital, as the coordinate system for the study.
-In this section, we will come back to study of the value function $V(t,x,h)$ in the original coordinate system $(t,x,h)$, where $x$ denotes the wealth of the agent.
+In the previous section, we studied the properties of the dual value function $J(z,h)$ and used $(z,h)$, where $z$ denotes {the} dual variable and $h$ denotes health capital, as the coordinate system for the study.
+In this section, we {return to the study} of the value function $V(x,h)$ in the original coordinate system $(x,h)$, where $x$ denotes the wealth of the agent.